Our Sustainable History and Value Creation Model

 The Roots of Management Philosophy

-Our Founder Chubei Itoh and “Sampo-yoshi”
+Our Founder, Chubei Itoh, and “Sampo-yoshi”

 The foundation of ITOCHU Corporation traces back to 1858, the year in which Chubei Itoh set out from Toyosato Village, in Shiga Prefecture, to Nagasaki as a traveling linen merchant.

-Chubei Itoh’s business was based on the spirit of “Sampo-yoshi”, the management philosophy of merchants in Ohmi, a province where he was born.
-The philosophy originated back to the shogunate era, when merchants in Ohmi were permitted to promote business activities in the region due to their contributions to the society.
-Since then, not only good for the seller and the buyer, but also for the society became the management philosophy.
-This can be said to be the roots of modern sustainability, which requires corporations to balance their business activities with the interests of multi-stakeholders.
+Chubei Itoh’s business was based on the spirit of “Sampo-yoshi” (Japanese for “good for all three sides”: good for the seller, good for the buyer, and good for society), the management philosophy of merchants of Ohmi, his home province.
+The philosophy originated in the shogunate era, when the Ohmi merchants were permitted to do business in the regions they visited because they focused not only on good for the seller and good for the buyer, but also on contributing to the economy of these regions, or good for society.
+This can be said to form the roots of modern sustainability, which requires corporations to conduct business that balances the interests of multiple stakeholders.
 That spirit is evident in Chubei Itoh’s personal motto, “Trade is a compassionate business.
-It is noble when it accords with the spirit of Buddha by profiting those who sell and those who buy and supplying the needs of the society.”
+It is noble when it accords with the spirit of Buddha by profiting those who sell and those who buy and supplying the needs of society.”

-Our founder Chubei Itoh (1842 - 1903)
+Our founder, Chubei Itoh (1842 - 1903)

 Ohmi merchants (Photo courtesy of Archival Museum for the Faculty of Economics at Shiga University)